Aliases for ITGB4 Gene

 GeneCards Summary for ITGB4 Gene

 ITGB4 (Integrin, Beta 4) is a Protein Coding gene.
-Diseases associated with ITGB4 include epidermolysis bullosa with pyloric atresia and cicatricial pemphigoid.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
+Diseases associated with ITGB4 include epidermolysis bullosa, junctional, with pyloric stenosis and epidermolysis bullosa with pyloric atresia.
+Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
 GO annotations related to this gene include receptor activity.
 An important paralog of this gene is ITGB2.

 UniProtKB/Swiss-Prot for ITGB4 Gene